-In addition, overtime/holiday costs are also taken into consideration based on prior agency experience.
-Employees working in excess of 37.5 hours, but not exceeding 40 hours in a workweek, receive credit as non-compensatory overtime.
-Financial compensation is provided to overtime eligible employees who work in excess of 40 hours in any work week.
-Generally, employee positions allocated at or above Grade 23 are ineligible to receive overtime compensation.
+Overtime/holiday cost projections are based on prior agency experience and foreseen special circumstances.
+Employees working more than 37.5 hours, but not exceeding 40 hours in a workweek, receive credit as non-compensatory overtime.
+Financial compensation is provided to overtime eligible employees who work more than 40 hours in any work week.
+Generally, employee positions allocated at, or above Grade 23 are ineligible to receive overtime compensation.
 In rare emergency circumstances, the Budget Director may authorize overtime compensation for these employees.
-Overtime pay is typically paid at the rate of 11⁄2 times of an employee's regular rate of pay.
+Overtime pay is typically at the rate of 11⁄2 times of an employee's regular rate of pay.
 More than 75 percent of overtime/holiday costs are generated by the Mental Hygiene agencies, DOCCS, and SUNY.